daufderheide/RaceCoordinatorCommunity/README.md

 Get the latest beta and official RaceCoordinator installers

 ## audio
-Custom sounds that can be used in your race and driver configurations
+Custom sounds that can be used in your race and driver configurations.
+THese include new content and RaceCoordinator images that have been localized.

+## images
+Custom images that can be used in your race and driver configuration.
+THese include new content and RaceCoordinator images that have been localized.